dqops/dqo/docs/checks/column/datatype/string-datatype-detected.md

 **string datatype detected** checks

 **Description**
-Table level check that scans all values in a string column and detects the data type of all values in a column.
+Table-level check that scans all values in a string column and detects the data type of all values in a column.
 The actual_value returned from the sensor is one of: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
  The check compares the data type detected in all non-null columns to an expected data type.
 The rule compares the value using equals and requires values in the range 1..7, which are the codes of detected data types.

 ___